 We have a coordinator, Paula Roberson, who is available to work with Faculty on Assessment.
+Her website is located at:

 However, we do not have an Assessment Newsletter or web discussion board.

 26. Training sessions on student learning outcomes.

 Training sessions have been offered on Faculty Development Day(s) and evening and day times.